 and any bloke who seems different to us.

 But one thing we need to understand is that to often the blokes who are judged for showing these feelings we may never display publicly or privately (ourselves) , are the same blokes that become part of a statistic.
 Because suicidal ideation is often birthed in silence, I’m not a psychologist or a psychiatrist but I am going to take a guess and suggest that maybe the things we feel like we can’t share, are the thoughts that accumulate in our head till we can’t take it anymore.
-The emotional baggage weighs us down and we assume the easiest thing way to the pressure off our shoulders is to give up and say an early goodbye.
+The emotional baggage weighs us down and we assume the easiest way to take the pressure off our shoulders is to give up and say an early goodbye.

 However blokes shouldn’t have to tough it out, we shouldn’t have to fake our feelings and find it hard to live another day.
 We are human and we shouldn’t be afraid to experience the emotions and feelings that women feel, why do we live such dishonest lives?
-Sometimes we live life based on our upbringing, so if our father taught us to be tough, if we feel broken and if we feel hurt we won’t talk about it because to share our “feelings” is look weak in front of the people we think are strong.
+Sometimes we live life based on our upbringing, so if our father taught us to be tough, if we feel broken and if we feel hurt we won’t talk about it because to share our “feelings” is to look weak in front of the people we think are strong.

 This isolation got me thinking about all the times my own father could have helped me, if I only I had have told him that I was being bullied.
 Had I just walked up to him cried and shared how I truly felt, maybe help would’ve come earlier.
 Maybe I wouldn’t have struggled

 for so many years with my self- worth and self- esteem.
-I can’t entertain those thoughts because the past is something we cannot change, but please believe me when I say I share my feelings now that I’m older and I really don’t care if those emotions make some blokes uneasy.
+I can’t entertain those thoughts because the past is something we cannot change, but please believe me when I say, I share my feelings now that I’m older and I really don’t care, if those emotions make some blokes uneasy.

 My mental health is far more important that anyone feeling uncomfortable.
 It should be the same for you as well.
 Your life is more important than other people’s comfort, you are allowed to experience and explain your feelings.